 - Fair to medium skin tone (Fitzpatrick type I to III)

-- Able to commit to 7 to 14 days of recovery time
+- Genuine ability to commit to 7 to 14 days of recovery, not just willingness in the moment

-- Non-smoker or willing to stop smoking for the healing period
+- Non-smoker, or willing to stop through the healing window

-- No active skin infections or conditions at the treatment site
+- No active infections, cold sores, or inflammatory skin conditions at the treatment site

 How to preview your CO2 laser resurfacing results before booking

-The global medical spa market is valued at USD 21.21 billion in 2024 and projected to grow at 15.77% annually through 2033.
-Clinics that adopt AI-powered preview tools are positioning themselves to win a larger share of this growing demand.
+The global medical spa market was valued at USD 21.21 billion in 2024 and is projected to grow at roughly 15.77% annually through 2033.
+Clinics that can show patients their own outcome before they commit are the ones best positioned to capture that growth, since consultation-to-booking friction — not treatment demand — is usually the actual bottleneck.

 |---|---|---|